 As an administrative attorney, Mr. Nakachi's experience extends across the spectrum of federal and state administrative laws as applied to imported goods.
-For example, particular goods may be subject to laws, regulations, and/or programs administered by the BIS, CBP, CPSC, DOA, DOC, DOT, EPA, FCC, FTC, FDA, F&WS, ITA, ITC, NOAA, OFAC, OTEXA, USDA, as well as other federal (and state) agencies.
+For example, particular goods may be subject to laws, regulations, and/or programs administered by the BIS, CBP, CPSC, DOA, DOC, DOT, EPA, FCC, FTC, FDA, F&WS, ITA, ITC, NOAA, OFAC, OTEXA, Treasury, USDA, as well as other federal (and state) agencies.

 As a compliance attorney, Mr. Nakachi assists clients generally in the functional application of laws and regulations within their complex supply chains.
 This includes the requirement that importers exercise "reasonable care" within their supply chain, and when appropriate, seek written guidance on compliance decisions.
 Mr. Nakachi provides strategic direction to importers through compliance reviews, long-term planning, structuring, and training related to compliance.

-As a practicing California attorney, Mr. Nakachi is authorized to advise clients on California State legal issues, including California's Unfair Competition matters, CARB enforcement, California Proposition 65 enforcement, or the California's Supply Chains Transparency Act.
+As a practicing California attorney, Mr. Nakachi is authorized to advise clients on California State legal issues, including matters arising from California's Unfair Competition Law, CARB enforcement, California Proposition 65 enforcement, or the California Supply Chains Transparency Act.

 Represented clients have included public and privately held importers, retailers, wholesalers, distributors, trading companies, trade associations, foreign manufacturers, buying agents, customhouse brokers, freight forwarders, motor carriers, sureties, NVOCCs, shipping lines, selling agents, and other attorneys.

-Industries represented have been diverse, including, apparel, aviation & aerospace, automotive, biotechnology, building materials and structures, children's products, consumer products, electronics, firearms, furniture, food and beverages, footwear, industrial chemicals, industrial machinery and control devices, knives and blades, luggage, motors and engines, medical devices, petrochemical and gas, pharmaceuticals, plastics, semi-conductors, sporting goods, telecommunications, textiles, tools, transportation intermediaries, weapons, firearms, and etc.
+Industries represented by Mr. Nakachi are diverse, including, apparel, aviation & aerospace, automotive, batteries, biotechnology, building materials and structures, children's products and toys, consumer products, electronics, firearms, furniture, food and beverages, footwear, industrial chemicals, industrial machinery and control devices, knives and blades, luggage, motors and engines, medical devices, petrochemical and gas, pharmaceuticals, plastics, semiconductors materials and equipment, sporting goods, transportation intermediaries, telecommunications, textiles, tools, weapons, and etc.

 EXAMPLES OF REPRESENTATIONS, (NOT ALL EXHAUSTIVE) INCLUDE: